 The practice placed an emphasis on oral disease prevention and the maintenance of good oral health as part of their overall philosophy.
-A range of leaflets were available to patients in the waiting rooms including information on plaque and periodontal disease and preventing tooth decay.
+A range of information was available to patients in the waiting rooms including information on detecting early signs of oral cancer, risks for smokers, plaque and periodontal disease, preventing tooth decay, dry mouth, ulcers, children's teeth and dental care for new mums.
 There were also toothbrushes and high fluoride toothpaste (by prescription from the dentist) on sale from reception.

-Staff we spoke with told us patients were given advice appropriate to their individual needs such as smoking cessation or dietary advice.
-A leaflet was displayed alerting patients to a support service they could contact if they wanted to stop smoking.
+The dental hygienist told us patients were given advice appropriate to their individual needs such as smoking cessation or dietary advice.
+A leaflet was offered alerting patients to a support service they could contact if they wanted to stop smoking.